 This is now 100% examination for both GCSEs.
 There is also no tiered entry, as a result all students take same examination.

 GCSE English Literature will be taken at the end of Year 10.

 GCSE English Language will be taken at the end of Year 11.

 GCSE English Language consists of two papers.
 Each paper is 1 hour 45 minutes long.
 There is an equal weighting of marks between reading and writing.

 GCSE English Literature consists of two papers.
 The first paper: Shakespeare and nineteenth century literature is 1 hour 30 minutes, the second paper: Modern text and poetry is 2 hour 15

 minutes.
 For the Literature examination no books are allowed in the exam.

-- AQA GCSE English Language Paper 1 and Paper 2 (From May onwards only)
+Unit 6: AQA GCSE English Language Paper 1 and Paper 2 (From after Literature examination)